scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 A flurry of wind surrounds up to 5 willing creatures in range you can see.
 Make a spellcasting roll adding a terrible die for each creature targeted.
 On success the creatures do not provoke opportunity attacks when moving.
-For each critical rolled they can reroll a die in their attack, maneuver, or spell attack rolls.
+FOn a critical creatures can reroll a die in their attack, maneuver, or spell rolls.
 The effect ends on a creature if it takes damage.

 Add an enhanced die for every level cast above 2nd.